Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 I had a brief but poignant interaction recently with Jay Cuthrell (disclaimer: Jay’s views here do not reflect the views of his employer, IBM).

-The result, according to Jay: “Result: You chase waterfalls in revenue, mirages of margin, and get distracted… squandering time through losses from opportunity cost that compounds when you are literally sticking a wet finger in the air to gauge GTM signal.”
+The result, according to Jay: “You chase waterfalls in revenue, mirages of margin, and get distracted… squandering time through losses from opportunity costs that compound when you are literally sticking a wet finger in the air to gauge GTM signal.”

 So we’re left with our original case in point: